-The MBTA has the statutory responsibility within its district, under the provisions of Chapter 161A of the Massachusetts General Laws (MGLs), of preparing the engineering and architectural designs for transit development projects, constructing and operating transit development projects, and operating the public transportation system.
+The MBTA has the statutory responsibility within its district, under the provisions of Chapter 161A of the Massachusetts General Laws (MGLs), for preparing the engineering and architectural designs for transit development projects, constructing and operating transit development projects, and operating the public transportation system.
 The MBTA district comprises 175 communities, including all of the 101 cities and towns of the Boston Region MPO area.
 Starting in April 2015, as a result of an action plan to improve the MBTA, a five-member Fiscal and Management Control Board (FMCB) was created to oversee the MBTA's finances and management and to increase accountability over a three-to-five-year period.
-By statute, the FMCB consists of five members, one with experience in transportation finance, one with experience in mass transit operations, and three who are also members of the MassDOT Board of Directors.
+By statute, the FMCB consists of five members, one with experience in transportation finance, one with experience in mass transit operations, and three who are also members of the MassDOT Board of Directors created the MBTA.

-The MBTA Advisory Board was created by the state legislature in 1964 through the same legislation that created the MBTA.
 The Advisory Board consists of representatives from the 175 cities and towns that compose the MBTA district.
 Cities are represented by either the city manager or mayor, and towns are represented by the chairperson of the board of selectmen.
 Specific responsibilities of the Advisory Board include providing public oversight of MBTA expenditures; reviewing and offering advice on the MBTA's long-range plan, the Program for Mass Transportation (PMT); evaluating the MBTA's annual budget; evaluating proposed fare changes and substantial changes in transit service; and consulting with the MBTA about service quality standards.